 Because there are likely more applicants than slots for the initial cohort, Stiles said she hopes that some candidates will carry over to the next class, and that strong demand will encourage Goldman Sachs to continue funding beyond the initial two cohorts.

 "That's what we want to keep showing them, that there's the need and we can hopefully keep this going and keep slotting them in," she said.

 The next webinars for small businesses to get more information are scheduled Nov.
 20 and Nov.
-29; to register, click here
+29; feel free to register now

 Joe Gardyasz, Senior Staff Writer, Des Moines Business Record